Chapter 128-3 Memorial Proposals

 (A) All submissions for memorial proposals to the board shall be in writing and shall include the following:

-(1) Plans, drawings or diagrams of the proposal that the board can readily review and understand.
+(1) Three sets of plans, drawings or diagrams of the proposal that the board can readily review and understand.
 All such submissions shall be done by an architect and shall be drawn to scale;

 (2) An estimate of the costs of the proposal and its maintenance, and the source of funding for these costs;